-Edinburgh is an unbeatable city steeped in history, culture, nature, architecture and constantly shifting northern light.
+Edinburgh is an unbeatable city, steeped in history, culture, nature, architecture and constantly shifting northern light.
 From royal ships and ancient volcanoes to dockside dining and peaceful canals, here are 10 highlights of Scotland's majestic capital that no first-time visitor should miss.

 A 12th-century fortress perched atop an extinct volcano with the elegant sprawl of Princes St Gardens in its shadow, Edinburgh Castle dominates the skyline and is Scotland’s most popular attraction.
 Inside you’ll find the Royal Apartments, the Stone of Destiny, prison vaults and a chapel that’s the oldest building in Edinburgh.
-Even if you don’t do the tour you’ll catch glimpses of this towering icon wherever you are in the city, and can hear it every day (except Sunday) when the one o’clock gun is fired in a tradition dating back to 1861.
+Even if you don’t do the tour you’ll catch glimpses of this towering icon wherever you are in the city, and can (sort of) hear it every day (except Sunday) when the one o’clock gun is fired from the battlements in a tradition dating back to 1861.

 The Royal Mile